 Caring for your Ruby

 Since rubies are among nature's hardest gemstones, they are quite easy to care for.
-Like all jewelry, it is best not to expose rubies to any harsh or abrasive chemicals - always remove your jewelry before any heaving cleaning or rough activity.
-To clean your stone, you may use any store-bought jewelry cleaner, or create your own solution using soap, water, baking soda and a toothbrush to scrub it clean.
+Like all jewelry, it is best not to expose rubies to any harsh or abrasive chemicals - always remove your jewelry before any heavy cleaning or rough activity.
+To clean your precious stone, you may use any store-bought jewelry cleaner, or create your own solution using soap, water, baking soda and a toothbrush to scrub it clean.
 It is also important to visit your jewelry annually to have your setting tightened, ensuring your ruby remains secure.
 Following these steps helps safeguard your gemstone for years to come.

 Browse our fine collections of natural and untreated ruby and diamond rings.
+Explore our fine jewelry collection if you’re looking for other brilliant pieces of birthstone jewelry.